sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ## What do you need to//

 To be able to save to local package.json file on the command npm link <pkg-name> but this isn't facilitated, but there [npm-link-save@npm](https://www.npmjs.com/package/npm-link-save) , [github](https://github.com/laggingreflex/npm-link-save#readme) **Usage**-

+nls is amazing when creating your own projects, but when you are using someone's project you must use ==npm link <pkg-name> <pkg-name2>[<pkg-names>]== as using npm link won't mutate(edit) your package.json file locally.
+While nls would actually replace the version of the of local dependecy version with global dependency version nubmer.

 ```bash
 $ nls expres // single links